 A recent survey suggests that many large companies feel that most graduates leave university lacking initiative and without the ability to communicate effectively.
 Nearly half of them believe graduates are not good at making decisions, while a third of these companies are unimpressed by their ability to solve problems or build relationships.
 Nearly 80% said employees with these “soft skills” would find it easier to move up the corporate ladder.

-For many would be successful people the stumbling block to their continued success lies in something they often feel unable to understand.
-They are aware of their proficiency in ‘hard’ or technical skills as these are clear to understand and are measurable.
-But how can they measure their ability in the field of ‘soft skills’ which in reality are the most difficult and challenging skills for adults with ingrained patterns of behaviour to learn.
+For many developing successful people, the stumbling block to their continued success lies in something they often feel unable to understand.
+They are aware of their proficiency in ‘hard’ or technical skills, as these are clear to understand and are measurable.
+But how can they measure their ability in the field of ‘soft skills’, which in reality are the most difficult and challenging skills for adults with ingrained patterns of behaviour to learn.

 The human condition allows that when faced with a stressful situation we will engage in either ‘flight’ or ‘fight’ mode.
 If individuals are not confident of dealing with a difficult situation and have a genuine lack of self-assurance (rather than arrogance) they are likely to resort to acting aggressively either verbally or physically when ’cornered’.
 Of course, either of these reactions is inappropriate in the workplace, however, it takes considerable self-awareness and training for the individual to respond more constructively.